alphaofficial/video-highlights-extractor/README.md

 # For ML-powered analysis
 pip install -e .[ml]

-# For SmolVLM vision-language model (recommended for gaming)
+# For SmolVLM vision-language model (content-aware)
 pip install -e .[smolvlm]

 # For all features